Most employees don’t want to think about all those little deductions that make their take-home pay lower.

 Paychecks get smaller and smaller with each deduction and tax withholding, but there is one place they can get bigger.
 That’s through any reimbursements for work-related expenses a teammate has incurred.

-Did your employee do something like drive to visit a client, buy lunch for the team, or sign up for a conference with their own credit card?
+Did your employee do something like drive to visit a client (mileage reimbursement), buy lunch for the team, or sign up for a conference with their own credit card?
 Then you might owe them some money.

 Reimbursements are added in after taxes because they’re not really income an employee has earned.
 Remember that reimbursements are usually deductible business expenses for your company, so you’ll want to keep track of them for your own tax filings.

-The number you’ll get at the end (the net pay) is what your employee will actually receive in their paycheck.
+The number you’ll get at the end (the net pay) is what your employee will actually receive in their paycheck, or how much they’ll make after taxes.

 The bottom line?
-There’s a lot going on when you pay employees.
-There’s a reason it can take hours to get payroll right (and not everyone does — the IRS hit small businesses with $5 billion in penalties in 2017 alone).
+There’s a lot going on when you pay employees and calculate their paychecks.
+There’s a reason it can take hours to get payroll right (and not everyone does — the IRS hit small businesses with nearly $5 billion in penalties in 2018 alone).

-Fortunately, you’re not on your own when it comes to explaining things to employees.
+Fortunately, you’re not on your own when it comes to explaining take-home pay to employees.
 This article can help them make sense of the wild world that is their pay stubs.